spcorcor18/LPO-8852/lectures/Lecture 4 - Difference-in-differences/README.md

 [Andrew Baker video on difference-in-differences, and recent developments](https://www.youtube.com/watch?v=mCOzQxJuvZk) - covers the recent work by Goodman-Bacon and others.

+[Wooldridge lecture on difference-in-differences](https://econ4ua.org/panel-data-workshops/) - viewable with a donation to Ukraine

 ## Other resources: